joshualondon/joshualondon.github.io/_drafts/next-previous-posts-jekyll.md

 tags:
 ---

-You should always consider offering additional content to your users.
-You just might keep that user on your site!
+[You should always consider offering additional content to your users.](http://twitter.com/intent/tweet?text=You%20should%20always%20consider%20offering%20via%20@joshualondon) You just might keep that user on your site!

 There's a fairly simple way to do this with [Jekyll Variables](http://jekyllrb.com/docs/variables/).

-## The markup

 ```html
 <div class="prev-next-container">